 Training

 We believe training is an essential element of raising awareness to ensure all staff remain vigilant and to ensure those with direct procurement roles fulfil them responsibly.

 All joiners are therefore provided with an information pamphlet on modern slavery and an annual update is provided for senior managers on any developments in the legislation or potential risk areas in the Firm's supply chain to which they should have special regard.

 Measuring Effectiveness

-As a result of taking the above steps for the year ended 30 April 2021, no breaches of the modern slavery legislation by our suppliers have been reported to us or have otherwise come to our attention.
+As a result of taking the above steps for the year ended 30 April 2022, no breaches of the modern slavery legislation by our suppliers have been reported to us or have otherwise come to our attention.

-As part of our continued programme of improvements, during 2021/2022 we will be issuing updated Procurement Guidelines and also a Supplier Code.

 Approval

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 30 April 2021 and sets out the steps the Firm has taken in that period to continue to address slavery and human trafficking risks in our business and in our supply chain.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 30 April 2022 and sets out the steps the Firm has taken in that period to continue to address slavery and human trafficking risks in our business and in our supply chain.

-Sally Davies, Senior Partner

-For and on behalf of
+Dominic Griffiths

-Mayer Brown International LLP
+Designated Member, Mayer Brown International LLP

-Date: 19 October 2021
+London Managing Partner Date: 28 October 2022